alisaifee/coredis/docs/source/handbook/modules.rst

   - :class:`~coredis.modules.search.Reduce`
   - :class:`~coredis.modules.search.Apply`

-The results of the aggregation are represented by the :class:`~coredis.modules.search.SearchAggregationResult` class.
+The results of the aggregation are represented by the :class:`~coredis.modules.response.types.SearchAggregationResult` class.

 Group by country and count and sort by count desc::